Why study with Yellow Path?

 • You will feel confident in how to set up your own practice and have full professional indemnity insurance.

-• You will automatically join the Association of Five-Element Acupuncturists (a member of the British Acupuncture Federation) and the Complementary Therapies Association
+• You will automatically join the Association of Five-Element Acupuncturists (a member of the Acupuncture Regulatory Authority)

 • You will be able to join the postgraduate community and continue developing your knowledge and clinical skills with Yellow Path